reubenstr/ElectroPup/README.md

 <img src="images/electro-pup-wireframe-demo.gif" width="800">

-Inverse kinematics, leg position, and gamepad inputs are verifed using the UI.
+Inverse kinematics, leg position, and gamepad inputs are verified using the UI.

 ### Trajectories